 Wild birds are one of the greatest additions to a permaculturist’s garden as they perform a whole host of jobs that lead to a more fruitful harvest.
 Not only do they pollinate plants and feed on pesky pests, they also manure on your beds, till the land, and keep back the weed population.

-With this in mind, encouraging wild birds to your garden can be extremely profitable to both you and the wildlife.
+With this in mind, encouraging wild birds to your garden can be very profitable to both you and the wildlife.